Grachi

-Grachi is a Spanish-language American fantasy television series produced by Nickelodeon Latin America created by Mariela Romero.
-The series stars Isabella Castillo as Grachi and Andrés Mercado as Daniel; also featuring and Kimberly Dos Ramos, Mauricio Henao, Sol Rodríguez and Lance Dos Ramos in supporting roles.
+Grachi is a Spanish-language American fantasy TV series produced by Nickelodeon Latin America and created by Mariela Romero.
+The series stars Isabella Castillo as Grachi and Andrés Mercado as Daniel; also featuring Danilo Carrera, Kimberly Dos Ramos, Mauricio Henao, Sol Rodríguez, Lance Dos Ramos, María Gabriela de Faría, Willy Martin & Jesús Neyra in supporting roles.
 The series was filmed in Miami, Florida, United States, becoming the first Nickelodeon Latin American series to be recorded out of Latin America, and also the first to be recorded on high definition.
 It premiered on Nickelodeon Latin America on May 2, 2011.
-In June 2011, it was confirmed that the series was renewed for a second season, which began airing on February 27, 2012.
-In June 2012, the series was renewed for a third and last season of 50 episodes, which aired from March 4 to May 10, 2013.
+A second season began airing on February 27, 2012 & a third and last season began airing from March 4 to May 10, 2013.

-The series was considered one of the 50 most talked about and cataloged series in Latin America, winningmore than 47 awards.
-It is also Nickelodeon's highest debut (in general), gaining 10.7 million viewers on its premiere, surpassing the 6.8 million viewers that had the before record holder Big Time Rush.

 The series follows the adventures of a teenage girl who, while adjusting to a new town, new school, rivalry, love and the everyday problems of being a teenager, discovers she has magical powers.

-In January 2012, the series was dubbed into English and aired through Nickelodeon Philippines.
-Season 1 aired from January 16, 2012, to April 27, 2012, followed by season 2 one year later, from May 6, 2013, to September 11, 2013.
-Season 3 of Grachi never aired in the Philippines even though it was a success because Nickelodeon Asia decided to start airing the 2014 English adaptation, Every Witch Way.
-In the United States, season 1 was aired from February 3 to May 15, 2014, but episodes was aired in Spanish through Azteca America.
-Grachi was also dubbed into English to be aired on Africa and subtitled for Spanglish speaking viewers internationally.
+In 2021 Nickelodeon began plans to film a theater film of Grachi, which was about to be filmed and produced in 2023 at the beach of Cartagena, Colombia, but the project got scrapped after Nickelodeon Latin America decided to stop producing Latin American content, most of Nickelodeon Latin America's workers were fired and the TV signal of Nickelodeon in Latin America changed to the signal of Nickelodeon Scandinavia with a Latin American Spanish dub, members of the cast of Grachi like Isabella Castillo, Sol Rodríguez and Willy Martin talked about the film on their social media and interviews, and also the cast of Grachi dedicated kind messages to all of the Nickelodeon Latin America's workers and head executives who were fired, including the former presidents of Nickelodeon and executive producers of Grachi, JC Acosta and Tatiana Rodríguez.